hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 !!! important
     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md).

+!!!
+Caution
+    Do not use [pruning](../Pruning.md) if you plan to make private transactions.

 ## Private Transaction Manager